Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
 - Here you see the entire schema for our user requests.
 - Flatbuffers supports pods, structs, enums, unions and tables.
-- In this case all we need is a type variable representing the request type, and optionally a vote.
+- In this case all we need is a type enum representing the request type, and optionally a vote. >>

 ---